 The International Transport Federation has its coordinator for West Africa in Ouagadougou.

-According to iTypeUSA, Cape Verde is one of 16 countries in West Africa.
+According to Bridgat, Cape Verde is one of 16 countries in West Africa.
 Violations of trade union rights are common and child labor occurs in agriculture.
 The trade union movement does not play a prominent role in society and trade union actions are not very common.
 Collective agreement is missing.

 However, there is a relatively well-developed social security system.
 The ILO has established that 90 percent of all pensioners receive a pension and since 2016 there has been an unemployment fund.